-All applicants must hold a Bachelor’s degree from an accredited 4-year college or university, preferably with a GPA of 3.0 or higher.
-Formal admission to the program is granted only after all admissions materials have been received and reviewed, and all standards have been met.
-The Office of Graduate Admissions will help you with any questions you have regarding your submission of these materials: email@example.com
+All applicants must hold a bachelor’s degree from an accredited 4-year college or university (preferably with a GPA of 3.0 or higher).
+Formal admission is granted only after all admissions materials have been received and reviewed, and all standards have been met.
+The Office of Graduate Admissions will help you with any questions you have regarding your application: email@example.com.

 Apply to the MA in Publishing programs, by completing the following tasks:

-- Request all previous undergraduate (and graduate) institutions send your official transcripts to Rosemont.
+- Request all previous undergraduate (and graduate) institutions to send your official transcripts to Rosemont.

 - Submit three letters of recommendation from those who can address your academic or professional competencies.